Top 14 Things To Do In Angola For An African Adventure

 Photo: tim kubacki / Wikimedia Commons

-Tundavala Gap is one of Angola’s most impressive natural wonders, and a much-visited destination for nature lovers and adventure people as such.
+Tundavala Gap is one of Angola’s most impressive natural wonders and a must-see among the top places to visit in Angola for nature lovers and adventure seekers.
 Formed near the city of Lubango in the province of Huíla, this geological wonder consists of towering cliffs that drop dramatically towards the vast plains at their feet, resulting in a spectacular view.
-The viewpoint is located at an altitude of over 2,200 metres and offers a spectacular view of the surrounding valleys, mountains, and endless skies.
+The viewpoint is located at an altitude of over 2,200 metres and offers a breathtaking panorama of the surrounding valleys, mountains, and endless skies, making it one of the most outstanding places to visit in Angola.

 7. Uncover Ancient Rock Art At Tchitundo-Hulo